 Simply enter your graphics card budget and maximum number of graphics cards into our tool and select "Run."
 It will show you the optimal type and number of graphics cards to mine for each hash algorithm with maximum profitability.
 You can then select any of the card types to see a list of graphics cards for purchase in our GPU Guide.

 After running the CCPlug.com Mining GPU Selector, the "Show Profitability" button is enabled to allow you to view the most profitable cryptocurrencies using the Whattomine profitability calculator.
 The Whattomine calculator will be opened automatically in a new window and a tab will be created for the optimal setup determined by the Mining GPU Selector.
 New tabs will be automatically created for each subsequent run of the Mining GPU Selector and selection of the "Show Profitability" button.

-You may want to adjust the energy cost is yours is known and different from the default value.
-Also, coins corresponding to certain algorithms can be excluded from the results by clicking on the blue button for the algorithm that you want to exclude and re-running the calculator.
-If any of these values are changed, you must click "Calculate" to re-run the Whattomine calculator.
+You may want to adjust settings such as hashrate, power, energy cost, etc. and re-run the Whattomine calculator to see the profitability with those new settings.
+Also, coins corresponding to certain algorithms can be excluded from the results by clicking on the blue button for the algorithm that you want to exclude and re-running the Whattomine calculator.